kucaahbe/rspec-html-matchers/README.md

 1. Fork the repository
 2. Add tests for your feature
 3. Write the code
+4. Add documentation for your contribution
-4. Send a pull request
+5. Send a pull request

 Contributors
 ============